betafactory/WordGameChrome/CONTRIBUTING.md

 We are introducing support for additional languages and would like your help in improving the translations.
 Please see improving translations for how you can help us.

 Share feedback
-Contact us at support+wordgame@betafactory.tech if you have feedback, questions or want to chat.
+Contact us at support+wordgame.ducklinglabs.com if you have feedback, questions or want to chat.
 You can also use the feedback form embedded within our Mobile App - to do so please navigate to Settings and select "Leave Feedback".

 Report an issue
 A great way to contribute to the project is to report an issue when you encounter a problem.